VP of Customer Experience & Design - Cake & Arrow

 Christina is the Vice President of Customer Experience and Design at Cake & Arrow, as well as a UX instructor at General Assembly.
 For over 20 years, she has been known as an innovative thinker in user experience and design, as well as a leader in her field.
 Brands as prominent as MetLife, the Discovery Channel, and Bose have relied on her to launch new digital experiences.

-In our conversation, we talk about why research is necessary to good design, her strategies for conducting quality research, and the challenges she sees for the research industry.
+In our conversation, we talk about why research is necessary to good design, her strategies for conducting quality research, to find research participants, and the challenges she sees for the research industry.

 Respondent: Thank you so much for talking with us today, Christina.
 I was wondering if we could begin with your past experience.
 In particular, I’m curious how your background in archeology and anthropology led you to your current role.